 Summer Undergraduate Research Fellowships

-Summer Undergraduate Research Fellowships in Cell Biology awards are available for 8-10 weeks of full-time paid research study in the laboratory of a Duke University Cell Biology faculty member, and include a $4,000 stipend to help cover accommodations and living expenses.
+The Department of Cell Biology is pleased to announce their 2017 Summer Undergraduate Research Fellowships in Cell Biology.
+The Fellowship awards will be granted to support 8-10 weeks of full-time paid research in a Duke University Department of Cell Biology primary faculty laboratory and include a $4,000 stipend to help cover accommodations and living expenses.

-Eligible Duke University students are those with an excellent academic record, who have conducted independent research with the proposed Duke University Cell Biology faculty mentor for at least one and preferably two or more semesters, and who demonstrate an interest in cell biological research.
+Eligible students are Duke undergraduates with an excellent academic record, who have conducted independent research with the proposed faculty mentor for at least one and preferably two or more semesters, and who demonstrate a strong interest in cell biological research.
 We encourage individuals from underrepresented groups to apply.
-Students will be selected based on academic record, description of research interests, and career goals.
-Students from outside Duke University who meet the qualifications will be considered, but preference will be given to Duke University undergraduate students.
+Students will be selected based on academic record, descriptions of research interests, and career goals.

 Applications are due on March 31.
 Decisions will be announced in early April.